Hummer is making a comeback, but this time it's electric

 GM announced earlier in the week that the truck would be built at a factory in Detroit that was slated to close, but instead will be revamped to become GM's main producer of electric trucks, and even an autonomous electric shuttle.

-The company said it would invest $2.2 billion to retool the Detroit-Hamtramck plant, which will stop making the Cadillac CT6 and Chevrolet Impala sedans at the end of February.
-The plant eventually will employ 2,200 workers.
+The company said it would invest $2.2 billion to retool the Detroit-Hamtramck plant, which will eventually will employ 2,200 workers.

 GM scrapped the Hummer brand early in 2010 after the company emerged from bankruptcy protection.